mikaelvesavuori/dorametrix/README.md

 #### Data collection

 1. Send a `CHANGE` event when starting up the CI build.
-You can do this with either a direct call to the `dorametrix` API endpoint, or by using a webhook ("push" event or similar) in [GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/manage-webhooks/), or [Jira](https://developer.atlassian.com/server/jira/platform/webhooks/).
+You can do this with either a direct call to the Dorametrix API endpoint, or by using a webhook ("push" event or similar) in [GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/manage-webhooks/), or [Jira](https://developer.atlassian.com/server/jira/platform/webhooks/).
 2. Send a `DEPLOYMENT` event after pushing code to your production environment.
-You can do this with either a direct call to the `dorametrix` API endpoint, or by using a convenience [GitHub action](https://github.com/mikaelvesavuori/dorametrix-action) or [Bitbucket pipe](https://github.com/mikaelvesavuori/dorametrix-pipe) for your CI.
+You can do this with either a direct call to the Dorametrix API endpoint, or by using a convenience [GitHub action](https://github.com/mikaelvesavuori/dorametrix-action) or [Bitbucket pipe](https://github.com/mikaelvesavuori/dorametrix-pipe) for your CI.
 See the [GitHub action demo](https://github.com/mikaelvesavuori/demo-dorametrix-action) or [Bitbucket pipe demo](https://github.com/mikaelvesavuori/demo-dorametrix-pipe) for more information.

 #### Calculation